 At the outlet of the ORC unit, 75% of the heat is fed into the Erlenhof’s district heating grid to provide ecological heat generation for all operations on the Erlenhof.
 This achieves an overall efficiency of almost 90%.

-The Zündholz wood power plant is a joint venture between Lehmann Energie AG, a subsidiary of Lehmann Holzwerk AG, and St. Gallisch-Appenzellische Kraftwerke AG (SAK).
+The Zündholz wood power plant is a joint venture between Lehmann Holzwerk AG and St. Gallisch-Appenzellische Kraftwerke AG (SAK).
 The firm in Gossau has responsibility for fuel preparation and firing, while SAK operates the ORC unit and generates the electric power.
 A perfect balance between each partner’s core skills.
 For SAK, a partnership on the Erlenhof is an important commitment to the sustainable use of wood as a source of energy.